 Spectral Analysis and Material Verification

-Using handheld fluorescent x-ray technology, we can verify that each part is of the proper alloy before it is shipped.
+Using handheld fluorescent x-ray technology, we can verify that each part is of the proper alloy before it is produced.

 Parts are magnified and projected upon a screen, where they are measured with up to 50x magnification.